A flash flood on a Pennsylvania road claims 3 lives; 4 others, including a baby, are missing

 Thousands of power outages also were reported in the region.

-In Pennsylvania, meanwhile, a sudden, torrential downpour turned deadly in Makefield Township.
+In Pennsylvania, meanwhile, a sudden, torrential downpour turned deadly in Upper Makefield Township.

 Fire Chief Tim Brewer told reporters that the area got about 6 1/2 to seven inches of rain (about 18 centimeters) in 45 minutes.